PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 ## Feedforward loops

 In the previous section, we saw that negative autoregulation can be used to speed up response times of a protein to an external stimulus.
 However, the catch is that negative autoregulation can only occur if the protein in question is itself a transcription factor.
-Only XXX out of YYY total *E. coli* proteins are transcription factors.
+Only about 300 out of 4,400 total *E. coli* proteins are transcription factors[^tfNumber].
 So is there a simple way of speeding up a cell's ability to manufacture a protein if that protein is not a transcription factor?

-* NOAH: Fill in XXX and YYY above.

 The answer will lie in a small network motif called the **feedforward loop**, which we will call an **FFL**.
 Earlier in the chapter, we pointed out that negative autoregulation is an example of "feedback", since a transcription factor is involved in regulating its own production.
 The feedforward loop motif, shown in the figure below, is any loop in which *X* is connected to both *Y* and *Z*, and *Y* is connected to *Z*.
 In this sense, calling the FFL motif a "loop" is a misnomer.
 Rather, it is a small structure in which there are two "paths" from *X* to *Z*; one via direct regulation of *Z* by *X*, and another in which there is an intermediate transcription factor *Y*.